codemod-com/docs/blog/2023-8-23dream-migration/index.md

 As our AI and automation platform mature, the need for the above will decrease.
 However, since there will always be some glitches, we need to provide the best experience in mitigating the shortcomings of codemods.

-## Messy code sometimes.
-Clean up?
+## Cleanup Codemods After Codemods.

 Codemods can be used for a variety of code evolution tasks.
 Next.js codemods fall under the category of generically applicable codemods.
 After running these codemods, it is common to have many instances of code blocks that you may want to abstract away to achieve a cleaner codebase.